ceos-seo/data_cube_notebooks/docs/datacube_install.md

 We recommend downloading all updates during installation.
 To match our system setup, you should also do the following:

-* **Create a local user that will be used to run all of the processes**: we use 'localuser', but this can be anything you want.
+* **Create a local user that will be used to run all of the processes**: We use 'localuser', but this can be anything you want.
 You can even set up the OS with a single user and just use that as your local user.
 Do not use special characters in this username as it can potentially cause issues in the future.
 We recommend an all lowercase underscore separated string.
 * **Create your base directory structure to hold all of the relevant codebases**: We create everything in a directory 'Datacube' in the local user's directory.
 We also create a base directory structure for raw data and the ingested data in the root directory '/datacube/\*'
 * **Create a virtual environment named 'datacube_env' in the ~/Datacube directory**: We use a single virtual environment for all of our Data Cube related packages/modules.
 To set this up, you must install virtualenv for Python3 and initialize the environment.

 ```
 mkdir ~/Datacube